ThzGuns/CloudForSSS/README.txt

 - in your cmd run: terraform init
 - then: terraform apply
 - after that it ask for yes
-- after it is completed it will give you de ip, put this in a browser and wait a few minutes and there will be your page.
+- after it is completed it will give you the ip, put this in a browser and wait a few minutes and there will be your page.